 2. Antipsychotic drugs can cause serious side effects

-Doctors may prescribe antipsychotic drugs “off-label” for use in treating dementia behaviors, but the FDA has not approved them for this purpose.
+Doctors may prescribe antipsychotic medicines “off-label” for use in treating dementia behaviors, but the FDA has not approved them for this purpose.

-The side effects can be very serious and the FDA now requires the strongest warning labels on these drugs.
+The side effects can be severe, and the FDA now requires the strongest warning labels on these drugs.

 Side effects include: